 Another advantage of the recurring billing model is that it helps merchants predict their future cash flow easily.
 Since their customers are on a recurring payment plan, the chances of an unexpected financial crunch are reduced.

 Moreover, it helps companies provide accurate growth projections to investors and stakeholders.

-Now that we have covered the types and advantages of recurring bill payments, we still have one major question left.
+Now that we have covered the types and advantages of recurring billing payments, we still have one major question left.

-How can a merchant choose the right recurring bill software?
+How can a merchant choose the right recurring billing software?

 Here’s all you need to know.

 One of the biggest advantages of recurring billing payment is that it is convenient.
 You, as a merchant, must choose a payment gateway that provides an amazing customer experience.
 Look for a payment gateway that does not require code to activate recurring bill payments.

 Instead, go for one that has a user-friendly dashboard that allows easy activation, upgrade and cancellation.

 All the payment gateway transactions can be reconciled with ease through the dashboard.
 The webhook support can help you update the latest subscriptions and notifications in real-time.